NEW TRIAL- Clinical trial for dogs with externally accessible malignant tumor

 Cisplatin is considered one of the most potent and broad spectrum chemotherapeutic agents; however, is associated with significant side effects.
 This reformulation of cisplatin into a nanoparticle conjugate has shown promise as a safer, less toxic and efficacious alternative.

-- Dogs with any cytologically- and/or histologically- confirmed, externally-measurable malignant tumor(s), not amenable to surgical resection for whatever reason, would be considered for enrollment.
+- Dogs with any cytologically- and/or histologically- confirmed, externally-measurable malignant tumor, not amenable to surgical resection for whatever reason, that are good candidates for radiation therapy would be considered for enrollment.

-- Dogs of any breed, age, gender and weighing a minimum of 10.0kg, with a satisfactory health score.
+- Dogs of any breed, age, gender and weighing a minimum of 10.0kg (22lbs), with a satisfactory health score.

 - Complete staging/re-staging would be required prior to study enrollment, including blood work (CBC and chemistry), urinalysis, thoracic radiographs or computed tomography of the thorax, and/or abdominal ultrasound or computed tomography of the abdomen.